FlammingFrost/tech-blog/content/posts/notes/_index.md

 ---
-title: "Notes"
+title: "Other Notes"
-summary: "Summary test"
+summary: "All other notes that are not included in the other categories."
 description: "Description test."
 url: "/posts/notes/"
 ---